nberger/ring-logger/README.md

 ---

-To log start, finish, and parameters of requests:
+To explicitly log start, finish, and parameters of requests:

 ```clojure
     (-> (handler)